Lady Alexandra Metcalfe: Later life

 The main thrust of Baba's later life was her tireless efforts for the Save the Children Fund, a commitment that lasted for more than 40 years.
 Lady Alexandra joined the Save the Children Fund in 1950 and was very active in fund-raising in London.
 In 1955, she and her husband divorced and she became a member of the fund's governing council.
 Later she would become chairman of the Overseas Relief and Welfare Committee, which controls all overseas work of the fund.
 In 1974 she was elected vice-president.

 Honours

 She was appointed Commander of the Order of the British Empire for those efforts in 1975.

 Death

 She died on 7 August 1995 at age 91 at John Radcliffe Hospital, Oxford.
+She was the last surviving witness to the wedding of the Duke and Duchess of Windsor.

 In popular culture

-Alexandra was portrayed in the 1980 seven-episode television mini-series, Edward and Mrs. Simpson, which won the 1980 Emmy Award for Outstanding Limited Series.
+Alexandra was portrayed by Caroline Simmons in the 1980 seven-episode television mini-series, Edward and Mrs. Simpson, which won the 1980 Emmy Award for Outstanding Limited Series.

 She was portrayed by Flora Montgomery in the four-episode Channel Four (UK) television drama mini-series Mosley in 1998.
-It was based on the books Rules of the Game and Beyond the Pale by Nicholas Mosley, Mosley's son.
+It was based on the books Rules of the Game and Beyond the Pale by her nephew Nicholas Mosley, Mosley's son.

 She was portrayed by Rebecca Saire in season 2 of The Crown, in the episode "Vergangenheit".

+She and her two older sisters were the subjects of a biography by Anne de Courcy in The Viceroy's Daughters: The Lives of the Curzon Sisters.